Dishpit/Embr/omegalang.com/docs/getting-started.md

 ## Installation

-Currently, Omega is interpreted via a REPL built in C.
+Currently, Embr is interpreted via a REPL built in C.

 If you'd like to compile the interpreter from source, you're free to do so.
-In fact, it's encouraged as this will help to determine where Omega can and cannot run.
+In fact, it's encouraged as this will help to determine where Embr can and cannot run.

 That being said, you can also just download a precompiled interpreter and run it.